igorpereirabr1/Colaboratory/README.md

-# A pack of Colaboratory Notebooks with diverse implementations of Data Science and Machine Learning contents.
+# Colaboratory Notebooks with diverse implementations of Data Science and Machine Learning contents.

+## Pack of implementations of Data Science and Machine Learning algorithms and analysis.